 Radio Frequency / High Frequency welding delivers shaped inflatable and containment products with hermetic seams.

-Contact one of our expert engineers to determine if RF Welding/Sealing is the right solution for your project.
+Contact one of our expert engineers to determine if RF Welding/Sealing or HF welding services are the right solution for your project.

-Also known as radio Frequency and High Frequency Welding, this material bonding process channels electromagnetic energy and pressure to permanently fuse polar thermoplastics together.
-It is a bed and press type operation that utilizes a specifically shaped electrode which is typically in the configuration of the desired weld.
+Also known as Radio Frequency and High Frequency Welding, this material bonding process uses electromagnetic energy and pressure to permanently fuse polar thermoplastics.
+It is a bed-and-press type operation that utilizes a specifically shaped electrode which is typically in the configuration of the desired weld.

 The RF-welding process can only be used with materials of a polar molecular construction, the most common being PVC and Polyurethane.